pschatzmann/SpektrumSatellite/README.md

  - Automatic handling of 1024 or 2048 servo data
  - Support of different data types and automatic scaling of channel values
  - Optional Support of logging using a specified Serial pin
+ - Provides Serialization to and from CSV format

 ## Usage Scenarios
 The following usage scenarios are supported and documented with examples